 Staff and students at the Language Centre actively participate in the research events organised by the British Association of Applied Linguistics/BAAL.
 The Department covers its PhD students' membership of BAAL offering the opportunity to students to attend various BAAL events and present ongoing work.

-Dr Koteyko is a Convener of the Special Interest Group on Health and Science Communication .
-The Special Interest Group provides a forum for the study of applied linguistics topics in the domain of health and science communication bringing together researchers who combine concepts and methods from applied linguistics with those from other disciplines such as sociology, medical humanities, anthropology, media studies, psychology and cultural studies.
+BAAL has a number of Special Interest Groups/SIGs such as Special Interest Group on Health and Science Communication.
+The Special Interest Group provides a forum for the study of applied linguistics topics in the domain of health and science communication bringing together researchers who combine concepts and methods from applied linguistics with those from other disciplines such as sociology, medical humanities, anthropology, media studies, psychology, and cultural studies.

 Note that indication of interest on the part of a potential supervisor does NOT guarantee acceptance into the programme.
 Admissions decisions are made by a panel, and take into account all elements of your application dossier.